-Women and men considering liposuction in New Jersey or Philadelphia often have many common questions.
+Women and men considering liposuction in New Jersey ask liposuction surgeon Dr. Evan Sorokin many of the same questions.
 This page addresses some of those questions so that you can begin to decide if liposuction is right for you.
 As always, you can get the most information about liposuction when you request a consultation with Dr. Sorokin in person.

 Who is an ideal candidate for liposuction?